Reasons for Entry

 Who Can Enter the Property

 The landlord can allow someone else to enter the premises on their behalf provided that person is entering for the purpose stated on the notice.
-For example, if there are plumbing repairs that need to be done, the landlord can give the tenant notice that a plumber, not the landlord, will be entering the premises on a specific date and time.
+For example, if there is a need for plumbing repairs, the landlord can give the tenant notice that a plumber, not the landlord, will be entering the premises on a specific date and time.

-The notice of entry must be in writing and be signed by the landlord or landlord’s agent.
+The notice of entry must be in writing along with the signature of the landlord or landlord’s agent.
 It must be served on the tenant at least 24 hours before the time of entry.
 The notice must state the reason for entry and the date and time of entry.

 Time and Date of Entry Requirements